pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 #### Incrementing Numeric Values

-There's also another operator that helps us incrementing the numeric values.
-For this to work, we need a record that has some numeric parameter.
-The best example would be incrementing `points`.
+There's another operator that helps us increment numeric values.
+Consider a record that has some numeric parameter, such as a field called `points`. `points` are great because they need to increment frequently.
 Being lazy, I am going to use the `$set` function:

 ```language-javascript
 db.students.update({